Foundations of geometric approximate group theory

-In particular, $f_u$ is a $\bZ$-valued homogeneous quasimorphism and $f_u(w)$ depends only on $[w]$. \end{lemma} \begin{proof} We have to show that for every $w\in F_r$ we have
+In particular, $f_u$ is a $\bZ$-valued homogeneous quasimorphism and $f_u(w)$ depends only on $u$ and the cyclic word $[w]$. \end{lemma} \begin{proof} We have to show that for every $w\in F_r$ we have

 For $w=e$ this holds by definition, thus assume that $w \neq e$.
-We first observe that both sides of \eqref{GrigorchukFormula} remain unchanged if we replace $w$ by its cyclic reduction, and that both sides multiply by $n$ if we replace $w$ by $w^n$.
+We first observe that both sides of \eqref{GrigorchukFormula} remain unchanged if we replace $w$ by its cyclic reduction, and that both sides multiply by $n$ if we replace $w$ by $w^n$ in view of Lemma \ref{CyclicCountHom}.
 We may thus assume that $w$ is cyclically reduced and that $\|w\|_S\geq \|u\|_S$.

 In this situation, every occurrence of $u$ in $w^n$ yields a cyclic occurrence of $u$ in $[w^n]$, and every such cyclic occurrence of $u$ yields an occurrence of $u$ in $w^{n+1}$.